 The different lives of a Silicon Valley tech startup – personal experiences Building successful technology startups is a very hard challenge.
 Yet, as societies fully immerse into the information age era, there is little hope for a sustained economic development without mastering the art of nurturing technology ideas and growing them into sustainable businesses.
 Achieving this lofty goal is the key question we attempt to address.
 A number of fundamental conditions have to line up for a thrilling startup ecosystem to emerge and develop.
 Building on our experience working with a variety of technology startup ecosystems around the world, we revisit the most critical ones, with a specific emphasis on the aspects that relate to incubating, accelerating and funding the nascent high risk technology ideas, all the way to engineering and business validation, and growth.
 A brief retrospect of the lifetime of venture capital models, anchored in the Silicon Valley hotbed first, then spreading to other regions of the world over time, is presented.
 Its progressive evolution over time is synthesized.
 Insight into how such models, and adaptations thereof, could potentially apply to the local context is debated, as a way to bring in reflections and decisions on how to best evolve the entrepreneurial startup environment.
 Finally, and taking our learning into pragmatic actions, recent ongoing initiatives we are diligently working on are introduced.
 Work in progress, yet, long road ahead.

 Grooming tech innovation ecosystems – Recollection of experiences As societies fully immerse into the information age era, there is little hope for a sustained economic development without mastering the art of nurturing technology startup ideas and growing them into sustainable businesses.
 Ways of achieving this lofty goal is the key question we attempt to address.
 A number of fundamental pre-requisites have to line up for a thrilling startup ecosystem to emerge, develop and thrive.
 Building on our experience working with a variety of technology startup ecosystems around the world, we revisit the most critical ones, with a specific emphasis on the aspects that relate to incubating, accelerating and funding the nascent high risk technology ideas, all the way to engineering and business validation, and growth.
-A brief retrospect of technology innovation models, including the venture capital dimension, anchored in the Silicon Valley hotbed first, then spreading to other cities of the world over time, including Tokyo, Seoul, Hong Kong, Vancouver, Singapore, Shenzhen and few select others, is presented.
+A brief retrospect of technology innovation models, including the venture capital dimension, anchored in the Silicon Valley hotbed first, then spreading to other cities of the world over time, including Tokyo, Seoul, Hong Kong, Vancouver, Singapore, Shenzhen, Paris and few select others, is presented.
 Insight into how such models, and adaptations thereof, could potentially apply to the local context is debated, as a way to bring in reflections and decisions on how to best evolve the entrepreneurial startup environment.
 Finally, and taking our learning into pragmatic actions, recent ongoing initiatives we are diligently working on are introduced.
 Work in progress, yet, long road ahead.

 Smart Cities as a catalyst for tech hubs development – Means to an End A survey of smart city activities around the world shows that there is a clear lag in the deployment of technologies and services in smart city applications, versus what state of the art technologies enable.
 Our aim in this talk is to develop a bottom up approach in understanding the fundamental reasons for such lag.
 We call this the cascading technology trap.
 Based on our hands-on involvement in the design and rollout of over half a dozen leading smart cities around the world, the cascading technology trap emerged as a common thread: technologies are evolving at a significantly faster pace than the ability of cities to adopt, implement and deploy.
 We illustrate how the rapid pace of technology evolution is an impediment to the adoption of smart city applications and how different cities around the world have tackled this challenge, and progressing their roadmaps accordingly.
 This is not to diminish the importance of the other challenges facing smart cities, such as the financing deployments, the establishment of optimal public private partnerships, the handling of organizational structures within smart cities in a way that is consistent with governance models and a number of other challenges.
 However, for cities determined on implementing smart city applications, the cascading technology trap proved to be the primary and most complex challenge to overcome after having resolved other challenges.
 To illustrate our thesis, we focus on one specific technology area - that of the city’s data flow information systems, including data generation, transmission and management for simplicity, although similar challenges are present in other layers of the technology stack.
 We also summarize possible strategies on how to approach such challenges - some of them in early stages of implementation by select smart cities.
 We concluded by describing our own approach in laying out a Smart City deployment blueprint and executing on a rollout of Smart City services, taking best advantage of state of the art information and Internet technologies, with optimal underlying business models.